-During the year, the Company made a total comprehensive expense of £3,081,172 (31 December 2018: £2,466,322) which resulted in a net liability as at 31 December 2019 of £11,565,719 (31 December 2018: £8,484,547).
-Despite this net liability position, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Aviva Investors Infrastructure Income No.5 Limited (the "parent undertaking") has confirmed that it will not seek repayment of part or the entire amount loaned to the Company for at least twelve months from the date of approval of the Company's financial statements.
-In addition, a letter of support has been provided by the parent undertaking.
-For this reason, they continue to adopt the going concern basis in preparing the financial statements.
+The company has net liabilities of £13,214,468 (31 December 2019: £11,565,719).
+Included within this is an unsecured loan of £56,877,597 (31 December 2019: £56,906,557) from Aviva Investors Infrastructure Income No.5 Limited (the "parent undertaking").
+The parent undertaking has confirmed that it will not seek repayment of part or the entire amount loaned to the Company for at least twelve months from the date of approval of the Company's financial statements, where to do so will place this company in an insolvent position.
+For this reason, the Directors continue to adopt the going concern basis in preparing the financial statements.
 Please refer to Note 3 for further details.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2019
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2020